Japanese government bolsters support for foreign students seeking jobs | The Japan Times

-The government revised Friday its comprehensive measures, which were drawn up in December 2018 in a bid to realize an inclusive society, in hopes of bolstering support for foreign students seeking jobs in Japan.
+The government revised on Friday its comprehensive measures drawn up in December 2018 to realize an inclusive society in hopes of bolstering support for foreign students seeking jobs in Japan.

-Measures to create an environment in which international students can find work easily and policies to expand the scope of foreign nationals who can take tests in Japan to obtain new types of work visas were included in the revised package.
+Measures to create an environment in which international students can find work easily and policies to expand the scope of foreigners who can take tests in Japan to obtain new types of work visas were included in the revised comprehensive package.

-As part of measures to increase opportunities for foreign students to find jobs here, the government will inform companies of a system in which foreign nationals are permitted to stay in the country even if there is a gap between their graduation and employment.
+As part of measures to increase opportunities for foreign students to find jobs in Japan, the government will inform companies of a system in which foreigners are permitted to stay in the country even if there is a blank period between graduation and employment.

 It will urge such students to apply for internships as well.